Sheikh Khalifa's timeline

 In addition, Sheikh Khalifa established the Abu Dhabi Department of Social Services and Commercial Buildings (known as Khalifa Committee) in 1981.
 The department provides loans to citizens for construction.

-Sheikh Khalifa has held a number of other top posts in Abu Dhabi Government.
-One of the posts was that of the Chairman of the Supreme Petroleum Council, where he was responsible for overseeing Abu Dhabi's upstream and downstream oil and gas industries.
+Sheikh Khalifa has held several other senior posts in Abu Dhabi Government.
+One of the posts was that of the Chairman of the erstwhile Supreme Petroleum Council, whose regulatory powers got merged with the Supreme Council for Financial and Economic Affairs in 2020.
+He was responsible for overseeing Abu Dhabi's upstream and downstream oil and gas industries.
 He also encouraged diversification of the country's economy away from dependence on its reserves of hydrocarbons.

 In 1991, he created the Private Loans Authority to ensure that citizens were able to build the properties they needed, both for residential and for investment purposes.